The Seafood Industry Climate Award

 ALFA BETA: Alaska Longline Fishermen’s Association Boat Energy Transition Accelerator

 Fuel usage in wild capture fisheries contribute significantly to carbon emission and high costs in the seafood industry.
-The ALFA BETA SICA Award takes on this challenge, piloting technology that would lead the way for the electrification of the SE Alaska Trawl Fleet.
+The ALFA BETA SICA Award takes on this challenge, piloting technology that would lead the way for the electrification of the SE Alaska Troll and Long Line Fleet.

 ALFA is launching a pilot to convert the Alaska fishing fleet to hybrid diesel/electric as the next best step toward decarbonization.
 They are working with over 300 fisher-members throughout Alaska, the National Renewable Energy Laboratory, and the Energy Transitions Initiative Project Partnership to transfer technologies proven through other forms of transportation, including boats such as ferries and tugboats.
 The initial pilot will work with two vessels in the fall/winter 2022/2023 to convert to hybrid diesel/electric, track data, and engage the community.
 The SICA award will be used to purchase equipment for hybridization/decarbonization.